delendum-xyz/delendum.xyz/_posts/2023-01-11-zk-system-benchmarking.md

 * Proof generating
 * Verifying a valid proof

-We start with smaller computations such as iterated hashing, merkle inclusion proof, and recursion etc and will eventually move on to larger end-to-end scenarios.
+We start with smaller computations such as iterated hashing, merkle inclusion proof, and recursion, and will eventually move on to larger end-to-end scenarios.

 The following graph explains our approach: